dayadam/news-scraper/README.md

 ### Prerequisites

-Node.js, MYSQL database, and express and sequelize packages are required to run this application locally.
+Node.js, MongoDB, and express, cheerio, axios, mongoose, and express-handlebars packages are required to run this application locally.

 ### Clone